 Palisades was awarded a grant by the Robert Wood Johnson Foundation (RWJF) to participate in a statewide initiative to improve cardiac care to all patients and reduce racial and ethnic health disparities for African American and Latino patients with heart failure.
 The statewide program features a learning network comprised of Palisades and nine other New Jersey hospitals to share and apply best practices.
 In New Jersey, studies show that African Americans have higher death rates than whites for both heart disease and stroke.
 In addition, preventable hospital rates in New Jersey for heart failure and angina are highest among Latinos.

 Palisades officially opened a new Continence Center to treat women who experience problems with incontinence or with their urinary tracts or bladders.
 The Continence Center at Palisades is led by Sam Hessami, MD, FACOG, Associate Clinical Professor at the Mount Sinai School of Medicine in New York.
 Dr. Hessami is a renowned urogynecologist who specializes in treating disorders in the bladder, rectum, uterus, vagina, as well as the muscles, constructive tissue and nerves that support these organs.
 According to recent studies, more than 25 million Americans, the majority of whom are female, suffer from incontinence — an ailment that many will not talk about with their best friends or their doctors.
 In fact, more than 50% of women between the ages of 42-50 suffer from some degree of this problem.

-The latest New Jersey Hospital Performance Report Rates Palisades Medical Center as one of the top hospitals in New Jersey.
+The latest New Jersey Hospital Performance Report Rates HackensackUMC Palisades as one of the top hospitals in New Jersey.